-While the Iberian Peninsula is full of unique landmarks and beautiful landscapes, nothing could beat the vacation vibe of these 10 best Spanish islands.
+While the Iberian Peninsula is filled with unique landmarks and beautiful landscapes, nothing can match the vacation vibe of these 10 best Spanish islands.

-While popular European holiday destinations include stunning islands like Malta, Crete, Mykonos, or Santorini, it´s Spain leads across the archipelago vacations in terms of numbers, as the 2nd most visited country in the world.
-When it comes to local festivities, delicious food, relaxed atmosphere, beautiful beaches, and charming small towns, Spain is really hard to compete with.
+While popular European holiday destinations include stunning islands like Malta, Crete, Cyprus, Mykonos, and Santorini, Spain leads the way when it comes to island vacations, being the second most visited country in the world.
+With its local festivities, delicious food, relaxed atmosphere, beautiful beaches, and charming small towns, Spain is hard to beat.

-The biggest risk one might have in Spain is not wanting to leave.
-That’s my first-hand experience, as years ago one single trip to this country inspired me to learn Spanish in 4 months and become an expat in Spain for the following 15 years.
-Looking back to all of my travels across the country, I should admit that visiting the best Spanish islands was a huge part of falling in love with Spain forever.
+The biggest risk one might face in Spain is not wanting to leave.
+That was my experience – years ago, a single trip to this country inspired me to learn Spanish in just four months and become an expat in Spain for the next 15 years.
+Looking back on my travels across the country, I must admit that visiting Spain’s best islands was a huge part of why I fell in love with the country.

 Islands in Spain